BillyHaggar/OpenGL_Lighting-Shaders/README.md

 4 key
 - Remove object from being rendered (Will remove objects in reverse loaded order down to a minimum of 3 objects)

+5 Key
+- Swap textures on all objects

 ## Development Process
 #### Beginnings
- When starting development...
+ When starting development heavy use of LearnOpenGL code was used, then at later stages such as the parser, independant c++ knowledge was used as well as research into each of the file types.

 #### Main Development
- Later in development after the main set up for rendering was achieved...
+ Later in development after the main set up for rendering was achieved more advanced features were implemented, these features were items such as lighting, DAE implemntation, multiple objects loaded as well as removing these objects.

 #### Later Features
- Some later features can be added, these are...
+ Some later features can be added, these are hit box detection, advanced lighting such as bloom as well as a better way for the console to load in objects.